-Many of my patients ask me how they can reduce their risk of developing ovarian cancer.
-Ovarian cancer is a topic of concern for women not only in my office but across the nation.
+Many patients ask how they can reduce their risk of developing ovarian cancer.
+Ovarian cancer is a topic of concern for women across the nation.
 Ranking fifth in cancer deaths among women, this type of cancer accounts for more deaths than any other type of cancer that forms in the female reproductive system, according to recent research by the American Cancer Society (ACS).

 More than 22,000 women will receive a new diagnosis of ovarian cancer this year.
 Unfortunately, more than 13,000 will die from ovarian cancer.
 And although this cancer develops in older women – approximately 63 and older – it can happen to anyone regardless of their age.
 Luckily, research shows that the number of women diagnosed with ovarian cancer in the U.S. has been less over the last 20 years.
 But more needs to be done.